patrickMazza/OneHome/README.md

 # Onehome
 Onehome company software

-- Code used to create MVP
+- All software used in the creation of our Minimum Viable Product
-- Video of finish web application MVP
+- Video of finished web application MVP
+- All frontend code
+- All backend code
 - VC Slide decks